weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

 To start the example run the script `launch-nginx-demo.sh`.
 This will

-* launch Weave and WeaveDNS on each host
+* launch Weave and WeaveDNS on each host.
 * launch six containers across our three hosts running an apache2 instance with our simple php site
 * launch Nginx as a load balancer in front of the six containers